 If perhaps you don’t want to completely minimise your outdoor space, then you can make better use of some planters.
 Available in garden centres and online, you can position these in areas of the garden you want to inject some plant life and colour.
 You can regularly rotate plants and add to them throughout the year without having to worry too much about visible weeds or overcrowding.
 Then, if you want to move them about – you can.

 Tidy up with fencing

 It’s very easy to forget about your garden fence when assessing what is making your garden look a bit unkept.
 Fencing can make an enormous impact on how your garden looks and feels.
-Simply putting up some new fencing can inject much needed colour or add a modern and tidy feel to your whole garden.
+Simply putting up some new fencing can inject much-needed colour or add a modern and tidy feel to your whole garden.
 Investing in composite fencing will also ensure that you don’t have to keep sanding down and repainting your fences in the coming years.
-It will also be more resilient to the weather and general rough and tumble of garden life.
+It will also be more resilient to the weather and the general roughness and tumble of garden life.